Information for Incoming Students

 FOR EU CITIZENS

-Among others, an obligatory document you must submit on this occasion is a valid Certificate of clear criminal record not older than six months (validity of six months) issued by the competent authority of the native country.
+- Valid Certificate of clear criminal record not older than six months (validity of six months) issued by the competent authority of the native country

 After the request is submitted (you will be required to pay a fee of around 50 euros in order to be issued the permit) the Ministry makes a decision on granting the permission for a temporary stay within the envisaged time period.